Public finance reform

 Lead executing agency: Ministry of Finance of the Republic of Serbia

-Serbia is currently undertaking political and economic reforms, the goals of which are to increase the stability of the state and promote the approximation of European Union (EU) laws, in a market economy-based system.
-Given the precarious budgetary situation, strengthening the capacity for self-financing is a key element of Serbia’s development strategy.
-At the same time, the Serbian Government has recognised the importance of good governance, not only with a view to possible EU accession, but also as a step towards becoming a modern and effective state.
-Efforts are therefore being made to reform Serbia’s public finance system in order to meet the requirements of a modern state in terms of transparency, effectiveness, citizen orientation and accountability in line with EU standards.
+Serbia is currently undertaking political and economic reforms designed to increase the stability of the state and promote the EU approximation process in a market economy-based system.
+Given the precarious budgetary situation, strengthening the capacity for self-financing is a key element of the reform agenda.
+At the same time, the Government has recognised the importance of good governance as a step towards becoming a modern and effective state.
+Efforts are therefore being made to reform Serbia’s public finance system in order to meet the requirements of a modern state in terms of transparency, efficiency, citizen orientation and accountability in line with EU standards.

 The public finance system is more transparent, efficient and customer and citizen-oriented.

 Based on an approach promoting good financial governance, the project pursues a comprehensive strategy which aims to simultaneously strengthen the state systems for income and expenditure.
 It supports the principles of good governance in the public finance system, namely transparency, the rule of law, efficiency and citizen orientation.
 It sets out to improve the way in which public income is used to foster development and reduce poverty.
 This benefits the Serbian people and enhances the legitimacy of state actions.

 The project supports the Serbian reform agenda.
 The agenda aims not only to consolidate state finances, but also to firmly establish the principles of good governance in the public finance system.
 In the process, Germany is helping Serbia to move closer to the EU by providing support with respect to chapters 16 (Taxation), 32 (Financial control) and 33 (Financial and budgetary provisions) of the body of European rights and obligations known as the Community acquis.